MarcoBroto/hocep-resource-directory/README.md

-# HOCEP-Resource-Directory-Project
-Resource Directory Website for the Oppurtunity Center of El Paso.
+# Oppurtunity Center of El Paso Resource Directory

-Easiest way to run demo is to use PHP Storm's Built In Web Server.
+The easiest way to run demo and/or test is to use PHP Storm's Built In Web Server.
 The site is structured using webpack for some files.
 The project will be structured and minified once it is completed.

 ## Steps to running demo